LuckyLeaf333/DuckLoot/README.md

 ## Usage

-Simply run the game after installing
+Simply run the game after installing.

+### Configs

+The config file will be generated upon loading the mod in-game for the first time and should be in BepInEx/config.

+#### DuckSpawnMultiplier
+Multiplies the amount of scrap spawns.
+Naturally, since all scrap will be ducks, this increases the amount of ducks that spawn.

 ## References